 - April: Approximately 20 employees participated in the Usa Hachimangu Shrine Rhododendron Festival (to work as parking lot attendants).

-- July: Four teams participated in the Cutter Race Competition of the Hofu Harbor Festival.
+- July: Seven teams participated in the Cutter Race Competition of the Hofu Harbor Festival.

 - August: A total of approximately 110 employees participated in cleanups of the area around Shin-Yamaguchi Station, and of areas from the Hofu shopping center to Hofu Tenmangu Shrine.